95% mortgages: what you need to know

 Confused about whether you should be looking at a 95% mortgage?
 We’ll shed some light to make things clearer.

-Boris Johnson has pledged to 'turn generation rent into generation buy' by re-introducing wider availability of 95% mortgages for first-time buyers.
+Chancellor of the Exchequer Rishi Sunak has announced to 'turn generation rent into generation buy' by introducing a government scheme to increase the availability of 95% mortgages for first-time buyers.
 If successful, it could open up housing availability for many who weren't able to afford it before.
+And many big lenders are already backing the scheme.

 But how are these types of mortgages different?
 Let's take a look.